DiegoCoura/DiegoCoura/README.md

 ### Hello!
 I'm Diego Coura 🖐️

-With 1 year of software development experience, I have build a solid expertise in React, JavaScript, HTML, CSS, and Bootstrap, gaining practical proficiency through hands-on projects.
+With 2 years of software development experience, I have build a solid expertise in React, JavaScript, HTML, CSS, and Bootstrap, gaining practical proficiency through hands-on projects.

 You can check my portfolio here: https://diegocoura.vercel.app/